Page: 1 2

 - Document both the legal and administrative requirements, and the agreed responsibilities of the respective parties, ideally in a contractual document, with appropriate warranties and indemnities in case of breach

-Template clauses to incorporate into an existing agreement and a separate standalone template agreement are available from the Governance Officer (Data Protection & Legal).
+Template clauses to incorporate into an existing agreement and a separate standalone template agreement are available from the Information Governance Manager.

 11.2.2 Where the country has been formally assessed as providing adequate protections, the transfer is to be treated as a data transfer to an EEA country and the template clauses and agreements referred to in 11.1 above are to be used.

-The DPA 1998 contains specific provisions with regard to the transfer of personal data to countries outside the EEA.
-The eighth data protection principle states "'Personal data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data."
+Data Protection legislation contains specific provisions with regard to the transfer of personal data to countries outside the EEA.
+Article 46 of the GDPR states "a controller or processor may transfer personal data to a third country or an international organisation only if the controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available".
 This is qualified by a number of conditions e.g. personal data may be transferred to a country without an adequate level of protection where the data subject has given consent to the transfer.

 11.3.1 University staff should ensure that there are clear and documented procedures and administrative responsibilities for the transfer of personal data to non-EEA countries.
 University staff should consult this checklist when considering if a transfer of personal data is proposed.

 11.4 Transfers of Personal Data to USA under Safe Harbor Scheme

 Formerly, the US Safe Harbor Scheme gave businesses an assurance that if they transferred personal data to members in the USA, they would satisfy the legal requirement that personal data transferred outside the EU was adequately protected.
 However, in a recent decision by the Court of Justice of the European Union (CJEU) that assurance has now been removed.
 The Office of the UK Information Commissioner (ICO) has commented that: